 Forty seven, including 24 suites, 14 pavilions and nine villas.

-Rates usually include breakfast, return transfers from Shanghai Airport, WiFi, fresh fruit, minibar soft drinks (topped up daily) and access to the gym, yoga studio and the Nan Shufang cultural complex – and one Nanshufang activity for two during your stay.
+Rates usually include breakfast for two, minibar soft drinks (topped up daily) and access to the gym, yoga studio and the Nan Shufang cultural complex – and one Nanshufang activity for two during your stay.

 Global starchitects Kerry Hill Architects are responsible for this Chinese hotel maestro; landscapes come courtesy of Dan Pearson Studio.

 Lake; Nan Shufang cultural complex; free WiFi, tea and incense rooms; sacred Emperor Tree; spa with hammam, Russian banya, fitness centre and Pilates and yoga studio; free WiFi throughout.
 In rooms: TV; DVD player; minibar.

 Our favourite rooms